tboudreaux/GridFire/docs/static/mainpage.md

 ### NetIn and NetOut
-GridFire solvers use a unified input and output type for their public interface (though as developers will quickly learn, internally these are immediatly broken down into simpler data structures).
+GridFire solvers use a unified input and output type for their public interface (though as developers will quickly learn, internally these are immediately broken down into simpler data structures).
 All solvers expect a `NetIn` struct for the input type to the `evaluate` method and return a `NetOut` struct.